Conor Doyle: Derby County

-Major League Soccer (2013-2016)
+Major League Soccer (2013–2016)

 D.C.
 United

 In July 2013 Doyle was linked with Major League Soccer's Colorado Rapids for a six-month loan, however the MLS rules on player registrations complicated the move and he could join for the second half of the MLS season.
 On July 18, Doyle joined fellow rival MLS club D.C.
 United on a loan deal to the end of the 2013 MLS season, with an option to buy the player which lapses on December 1.
 Doyle made his debut on July 27 from the starting 11 against New England Revolution, being replaced after 66 minutes in a 2–1 loss.
 In Doyle's second match with United on August 3, he scored the game-winning goal over Montreal Impact from the bench – his first goal in senior football since the start of his career in 2010.
 Doyle played a part in United's 2013 Lamar Hunt U.S. Open Cup victory.

 Doyle's move was made permanent following the 2013 season.

 In the 2014 season, Doyle was primarily used as a reserve striker for United behind Fabian Espindola and Eddie Johnson, although he was often a first choice off the bench.
 On August 5, 2014, Doyle suffered a torn meniscus in his right knee during training.
 Doyle missed the remainder of the 2014 season.

 Throughout 2015, Doyle returned to action with United where he was once again, usually a reserve striker.
 Doyle scored his first professional goal in nearly two years in a 3–1 win over Chicago Fire on June 3, 2015.
 Doyle scored again just three weeks later, once again against Chicago in a 1–0 away victory.
 Doyle hit a strike from roughly 35 yards out that many claim to be a goal of the year nominee.
 Towards the end of the 2015 season, Doyle became less of a reserve and more of a squad rotation player, where he shifted to more of a midfielder role.
-He last appeared for DC United on October 25, 2015 in a game against the Columbus Crew SC.
-He was subbed in the game and played 21 minutes in the 5-0 loss.
+He last appeared for DC United on October 25, 2015, in a game against the Columbus Crew SC.
+He was subbed in the game and played 21 minutes in the 5–0 loss.

 Colorado Rapids

 On February 9, 2016, Doyle was traded to the Colorado Rapids in exchange for a third-round pick in the 2017 MLS SuperDraft.
-On July 20, 2016 it was announced Doyle would join the United Soccer League's club Colorado Springs Switchbacks FC on loan for the remainder of the 2016 season.
+On July 20, 2016, it was announced Doyle would join the United Soccer League's club Colorado Springs Switchbacks FC on loan for the remainder of the 2016 season.

-U.S. Lower Leagues (2017-Present)
+U.S. Lower Leagues (since 2017)

 NASL (2017) and NPSL (2018)

-On January 30, 2017 it was announced Doyle would be joining Puerto Rico FC in the NASL.
+On January 30, 2017, it was announced Doyle would be joining Puerto Rico FC in the NASL.
 Doyle also played for the Jacksonville Armada in 2018.